object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 to use capitals, when underscores and so on.
 This is covered by PEP 8 and we reproduce some of the important rules below.
 The second aspect is the choice of the letter, word, or words that make up a name.
-This is much more a matter of judgment, though there are guiding principles that greatly help with clarity.
+This is much more a matter of judgement, though there are guiding principles that greatly help with clarity.

 PEP 8 name conventions